 - A. Human hairs associated to a known hair sample will be assessed for DNA examinations. - 1.
-Other hairs may be submitted for DNA analysis at the discretion of the examiner. - B. Nuclear DNA analysis may be conducted on hairs in the anagen growth stage or hairs with adhering tissue. - C. Mitochondrial DNA analysis may be conducted on hairs without roots or on hairs in the telogen growth stage with no tissue adhering to the root.
+Other hairs may be submitted for DNA analysis at the discretion of the examiner. - B. Nuclear DNA analysis may be conducted on hairs with roots in any growth stage. - C. Mitochondrial DNA analysis may be conducted on any human hair, whether or not a root is present.